Keyboard shortcuts

 ├── aura-app Portable headless application core (multi-platform)

-├── aura-authenticate Authentication protocols
+├── aura-authentication Authentication protocols

 ├── aura-chat Chat facts + local prototype service